RazoomGD/geode-named-layers/about.md

 - Adds <cy>names</c> for the layers independent for each level
 - Adds a <cy>preview list</c> of all used layers
+- Adds the ability to <cy>select the layer by name</c> from 'Edit Group' menu

 ***